JakeLegendXIII/cipherlist-the-terminal/README.md

 Planned game modes:
 * Free play mode where you can just solve the puzzles for fun or practice.
-* Timed mode where you are given only 60 seconds per puzzle.
+* Timed mode where you are given only 60 seconds per puzzle and there are a total of 10 puzzles.
-* Timed mode where you get as many points as possible in 3-5minutes.
+* Timed mode where you get as many points as possible in 5minutes.